Skip to main content

 Our History

-On February 26, 2010, approximately 300 students, staff, and faculty came together to protest the racist incident through a sit-in at then Chancellor Mary Anne Foxe’s office.
-A broad base of students identified with and supported the movement because they understood the party was a racist attack on Communities of Color and had no place at UC San Diego.
+On February 26, 2010, approximately 300 students, staff, and faculty came together to protest the racist incident through a sit-in at then-Chancellor Mary Anne Foxe’s office.
+A broad base of students identified with and supported the movement because they understood the party was a racist attack on Communities of Color and that behavior had no place at UC San Diego.

-The racial reckoning that ensued due to the “Compton Cookout'' incident led to a call for student centers like the Intertribal Resource Center.
-Native American students on campus (namely Perse Hooper, Whitney Liera, Phillip Espinoza, Michael Cervantes, and more) sought to increase the presence of Native American students and to provide a resource to meet the unique and diverse needs of Native American students.
+The racial reckoning that ensued due to the “Compton Cookout” incident led to a call for student centers like the Intertribal Resource Center.
+Native American students on campus, namely Perse Hooper, Whitney Liera, Phillip Espinoza, Michael Cervantes, and others, sought to increase the presence of Native American students and to provide a resource to meet their unique and diverse needs.

 Students fought with administrators to advocate for the importance of a center that addressed the unique needs of Native American students.
 Their activism and tireless efforts led to the creation of the Intertribal Resource Center in 2012.

-In 2016, the Center hired its Inaugural Director, Elena Hood, to remedy this issue and provide much needed professional, full-time guidance.
-With 20+ years experience working in the field of Indian Education and serving Native American communities, Elena helped develop the ITRC into the thriving community space it is today.
-She championed increased resources and programming for Native American students through her tireless efforts and dedication to her work.
-She also led the ITRC to foster relationships with local Native American communities such as the Kumeyaay Nation.
+In 2016, the Center hired its inaugural director, Elena Hood, to remedy this issue and provide much-needed professional, full-time guidance.
+With over 20 years of experience working in the field of Indian education and serving Native American communities, Elena helped develop the ITRC into the thriving community space it is today.
+She championed increased resources and programming for Native American students through her tireless efforts and dedication.
+She also led the ITRC to foster relationships with local Native American communities, namely the Kumeyaay Nation.

-Since the hiring of a full-time Director, the ITRC has expanded to include an Assistant Director, Coordinator, and several student staff.
-The ITRC continues to grow and develop each year that passes, but remains true to its original purpose of serving Native American students by advocating for increased resources, community, and belonging.
+Since the hiring of a full-time director, the ITRC has expanded to include an Assistant Director, Coordinator, and several Student Assistants.
+The ITRC continues to grow and develop each year but remains true to its original purpose of serving Native American students by advocating for increased resources, community, and belonging.

-In 2023, the ITRC moved into the Student Services Center Building after outgrowing their original space.
-The ITRC had been promised a new space since 2016, but the space was not identified until 2022, and ready until 2023.
-The new ITRC space was significantly larger than the original space in Price Center, which was necessary because of the center’s growth, expanded programs, and significant community involvement.
+During the Summer of 2023, the ITRC moved into the Student Services Center Building after outgrowing its original space.
+The new ITRC space, which formerly housed the Raza Resource Centro, was significantly larger than the original space in Price Center, which was necessary because of the center’s growth, expanded programs, and significant community involvement.
 The new ITRC home will allow the center to better meet the needs of Native American students and communities for years to come.